je256/Maji-ndogo-water-survey/README.md

 ````
 ![no _of_employees_by_town_name](https://github.com/user-attachments/assets/02be47f7-65a5-42b8-ad8c-bea9f07b92bd)

 - Pres.
-Naledi has directed that emails be sent out congratulating the top 3 field surveyors
+Akpan has directed that emails be sent out congratulating the top 3 field surveyors
 - So, from the visits table, the assigned ID of the top 3 field surveyors can be found by the number of their visits to water sources

 ````sql